-There are two schools in the borough, Fulham Boys' School and Hammersmith Academy, that have a priority area.
+There are three schools in the borough, Fulham Boys' School, Hammersmith Academy and West London Free School (WLFS), that have a priority area.
 The chances of receiving a place at these schools if you live outside the priority area are reduced.
-The fact you live in Hammersmith & Fulham or your child may attend a primary school in this local authority area will not give you priority in terms of gaining admission to one of our schools.
+The fact you live in Hammersmith & Fulham or your child may attend a primary school in this local authority area (with the exception of WLFS) will not give you priority in terms of gaining admission to one of our schools.

-All the schools in the borough with the exception of the two Catholic schools and Fulham Boys' School will, however, consider the allocation of all or a percentage of their places on the basis of proximity to the school and you should consider carefully how far you live from each school and the distance from the school at which the last offer was made in previous years.
+All the schools in the borough with the exception of the two Catholic schools and Fulham Boys' School and WLFS will, however, consider the allocation of all or a percentage of their places on the basis of proximity to the school and you should consider carefully how far you live from each school and the distance from the school at which the last offer was made in previous years.

 Hammersmith & Fulham's two Catholic schools have a reputation that extends beyond the borough and recruit pupils from a wide area.
-Lady Margaret School and Fulham Boys' School offer places based on church attendance and either on proximity to the school or random allocation, with the former also offering within bands to receive an equal spread of ability, whilst Ark Burlington Danes Academy allocates a percentage of its places to children who are attending Church of England primary schools.
+Lady Margaret School and Fulham Boys' School offer places based on church attendance and either on proximity to the school or random allocation, with the former also offering within bands to receive an equal spread of ability, whilst Ark Burlington Danes Academy allocates a percentage of its places to children who are attending Church of England primary schools and specifically to children who attend one of the borough's Ark schools.
 Further on in the brochure you will find the admission policy for each school.
 You must read these to judge the likelihood of your child being offered a place.